httpwg/http-extensions/draft-ietf-httpbis-bcp56bis.md

 POST, PUT, DELETE, and PATCH.

-New HTTP methods are rare; they are required to be registered in the HTTP Method Registry with IETF Review (see {{!RFC7231}}), and are also required to be generic.
+New HTTP methods are rare; they are required to be registered in the HTTP Method Registry with IETF Review (see {{!I-D.ietf-httpbis-semantics}}), and are also required to be generic.
 That means that they need to be potentially applicable to all resources, not just those of one application.

 While historically some applications (e.g., {{?RFC4791}}) have defined non-generic methods,
-{{!RFC7231}} now forbids this.
+{{!I-D.ietf-httpbis-semantics}} now forbids this.

 When authors believe that a new method is required, they are encouraged to engage with the HTTP community early, and document their proposal as a separate HTTP extension, rather than as part of